mwpastore/sinja/README.md

 relationship routes) is dependent upon its ability to locate the corresponding resource for a request.
 To enable these features, define an ordinary helper method named `find` in your resource definition that takes a single ID argument and returns the corresponding object.
-You can, of course, use this helper method elsewhere in your application, such as in your `show` action helper.
+Once defined, a `resource` object will be made available in any action helpers that operate on a single resource.

 ```ruby
 resource :posts do